Permafrost/Tundra/README.md

 // the given list, and collecting new the values returned tundra.list.string:map($list[], $service, $item.input, $item.output);

+// returns the list of items which matched, and the list of items which did not match, the given
+// regular expression pattern
+tundra.list.string:match($list[], $pattern);

 // converts a list of string, bytes or input streams to a list of strings tundra.list.string:normalize($objects[], $encoding);